SpaYco/modbot/README.md

 # ModBot

 AI-powered Reddit moderation bot for Ruby.
+Register moderation events in code—no database required!
+Works in plain Ruby or Rails.

 Supports event-based moderation for posts, comments, and reports using LLMs (OpenAI, Anthropic).

 ## Installation